SalesTim/tech-hub/src/app/api/webhooks.md

 When triggered, the webhook generates an http `POST` request to its configured url.

 ### Headers
-The following headers are systematically included in the request:
+The following headers are included in the request:
 ```js
 'X-SalesTim-Hook': '', // {string} UUID of the webhook that triggered the request.
 'X-SalesTim-Event': '', // {string} Code of the event that triggered the request.